DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 But this raises a profound and unsettling question: Why is our internal 'software' so similar?
 Why are we all so susceptible to the same 'glitches' and manipulations?
 It's as if we are all running on a single, ancient operating system.

-**To understand this, we must become archaeologists of the human soul and investigate our own origin code.**
+**To understand this, we must become archaeologists of human programming and investigate our own source code.**

 The investigation deepens in ***The Human Experiment: A New Story for Humanity***, where we will follow the evidence—from our DNA to our oldest myths—to uncover the truth of who we are and where we came from.